 The screenshot above shows some of the controls and visualizations that can be used to tune the Behavioral model.
-In this specific example, Owl has detected that the cardinality of the EXCH field has doubled from 1 to 2 unique values.
-However, a user can instruct Owl to disregard this finding and adjust the model by manually specifying the range of values acceptable in this column.
-To assist the user, Owl provides a line chart and a historical topN visualization of this column's cardinality.
+In this specific example, Collibra has detected that the cardinality of the EXCH field has doubled from 1 to 2 unique values.
+However, you can instruct Collibra to disregard this finding and adjust the model by manually specifying the range of values acceptable in this column.
+To assist the user, Collibra provides a line chart and a historical topN visualization of this column's cardinality.

-If the user wants to instruct Owl that there can be as many as 3 valid values in the EXCH column, the user click the "Manual" button and adjust the upper bound from 1 to 3, then click the save button.
+If you want to instruct Collibra that there can be as many as 3 valid values in the EXCH column, click the "Manual" button and adjust the upper bound from 1 to 3, then click the save button.

-Owl will adjust the Behavioral model's baseline, remove the the finding, and adjust the quality score.
-Going forward, Owl will know the acceptable range for unique values in the EXHC column is between 1 and 3.
+Collibra adjusts the Behavioral model's baseline, removes the finding, and adjusts the quality score.
+From that point on, Collibra knows the acceptable range for unique values in the EXCH column is between 1 and 3.

-As Owl builds and evolves the behavioral model, it will expose all of the "Adaptive Rules" that it is learning about.
-The above example demonstrates how Owl learns and automatically applies rules.
-The user has control but if left alone, Owl will learn what what "Normal" means for a given dataset and score quality of that dataset accordingly.
-This will result in a large set of rules that are automatically applied and adapted as the dataset changes over time.
+As Collibra Data Quality builds and evolves the behavioral model, it exposes all of the "Adaptive Rules" that it learns about.
+The above example demonstrates how Collibra learns and automatically applies rules.
+You have control but if left alone, Collibra learns what "Normal" means for a given data set and scores the data set accordingly.
+This results in a large set of rules that are automatically applied and adapted as the data set changes over time.

-To view or modify Adaptive Rules, navigate to the Behavior tab on the "Hoot" page for the desired dataset and click the "View AR" button on the right side of the screen.
-This will bring up a full list of Adaptive Rules.
+To view or modify Adaptive Rules, navigate to the Behavior tab on the findings page for the desired data set and click the "View AR" button on the right side of the screen.
+This brings up a full list of Adaptive Rules.

-The Adaptive Rules also provides the user with the ability to adjust ranges derived from the behavior model.
-The user can manually adjust the tolerance range ad well as the score of any Adaptive Rule.
-While this may at times be convenient, it is also just fine to let Owl handle the model tuning through its own learning process.
+The Adaptive Rules also provide you with the ability to adjust ranges derived from the behavior model.
+You can manually adjust the tolerance range and score of any Adaptive Rule.
+While this may at times be convenient, it is also just fine to let Collibra Data Quality handle the model tuning through its own learning process.

-In adaptive mode Owl automatically generates a DQ item score based on the egregiousness of the line item.
+In adaptive mode Collibra Data Quality automatically generates a DQ item score based on the egregiousness of the line item.
 This measurement is directly proportional to the distance from the green range to the red line.
 Example below.

 The score can range from 0-30.
 This ties to the percent change and Z-Score.
 In cases when the Z-Score ranges from 0.0 - 6.0.